AI Toolbox for Developers: Find Past Coding Sessions Instantly (2026)

 The practical effect for developers: a single Gemini conversation can now contain an entire microservice.
 You paste the whole repo, ask a question, and the model reasons across the whole thing.
 But that same property means the conversation is now enormously valuable as an artifact.
 Losing it in a sidebar of 300 untitled chats is the same as losing a design doc.

 Your past Gemini coding sessions are a searchable knowledge base.
-Gemini Toolbox adds full-text search, role filters, and 4-format export (TXT, Markdown, JSON, PDF) on top of Google Gemini's basic sidebar search.
-From the makers of ChatGPT Toolbox (18,000+ users, 4.5/5 Chrome Web Store rating).
-Install Gemini Toolbox free on Chrome.
+AI Toolbox adds full-text search, role filters, and 4-format export (TXT, Markdown, JSON, PDF) on top of Google Gemini's basic sidebar search.
+From the makers of AI Toolbox (formerly ChatGPT Toolbox) (35,000+ users, 4.5/5 Chrome Web Store rating).
+Install AI Toolbox free on Chrome.

 A Real Developer Workflow, End to End